 How to rename all the files in current directory in linux?

-by raphaelle , in category: General Help , 6 months ago
+by raphaelle , in category: General Help , a year ago

 How to rename all the files in current directory in linux?